makrai/notes/zhou2106-finetune-bert-acl22.md

 * Table 3 summarizes the results
 * For brevity, we only present the results on BERT tiny
-  * The full results are in Appendix C. We observe that
+  * The full results are in Appendix C
 * before fine-tuning, small representations (ie, BERT tiny ) are non-linear for most tasks
 * => advisable to use a non-linear classifier rather than a simple linear one

 ### Fine-tuning makes the space simpler